-Surrey Six killers deserve chance to argue for stay of proceedings over police misconduct: appeal court
+B.C.'s top court allows Surrey Six killers to apply for stay of proceedings

-The court upheld their guilty verdicts but quashed the entering of convictions until the trial court has a chance to consider their application for a stay of proceedings because of abuse of process.
+But the judges quashed the entering of a conviction for the six counts of first-degree murder and sent the case back to a trial court to consider applications for a stay of proceedings because of abuse of process.

-Haevischer and Johnston received mandatory life sentences in December 2014 for the Surrey Six slayings, which began as a hit on drug dealer Corey Lal and spiralled into the killings of three of Lal's associates — including his brother — and two bystanders, Christopher Mohan and Ed Schellenberg in October 2007.
+Haevischer and Johnston received mandatory life sentences in December 2014 for the Surrey Six slayings, which began as a hit on drug dealer Corey Lal and spiralled into the killings of three of Lal's associates — including his brother — and two bystanders, Christopher Mohan and Ed Schellenberg.

 The Red Scorpions gangsters were carrying out a plan initiated by gang leader Jamie Bacon, who was sentenced to 18 years last fall after pleading guilty to conspiring to commit Lal's murder.

-After consideration for time served, Bacon is expected to spend another five years behind bars.
+After consideration for time served, Bacon is expected to spend another five-and-a-half years behind bars.

 Person X pleaded guilty in April 2009 to three counts of second-degree murder and conspiracy to commit murder in relation to the slayings.